Lindsaykerr1994/Alexis-Designs/README.md

 Visitors are able to find external links to social media platforms, such as Instagram or Facebook, as well as read an updated list on where Alexis Designs will be in person to display products.
 Unfortunately, at the current time, the visitor is currently unable to purchase items directly from the website.
 However I hoped to increase sales by directing the user to contact Alexis Designs if they wished to arrange a purchase.

-Thirdly, any interested party can learn a little about Alexis, of Alexis Designs, and a brief introduction about the material, Batik.
+Thirdly, any interested party can learn a brief amount about Alexis, of Alexis Designs, and a brief introduction about the material, Batik.

+My wireframes diagrams are available to be reviewed at https://wireframepro.mockflow.com/view/M9276afb72ce0032120d8efb6601f99ee1587715627312 .This has been hosted on an in-browser wireframing program, MockFlow.

 ## Features